PianoGroove.com

 This is the first lesson in our study of the 12 bar blues.
 We will start off right at the beginning, talking about what the 12 bar blues is, how it is constructed, and how it is played.

-We will then explore some different ways you can voice the chords using our knowledge of rootless chord voicings, chord extensions and alterations.
+We will then explore some different ways you can voice the chords using our knowledge of rootless chord voicings and left hand voicings.

 What Is The 12 Bar Blues?